 Deciding to go up the slope will cost us energy and time.
 Deciding to go down will benefit us.
 Therefore, it has a negative cost.

-What’s the Difference between a Loss Function and a Cost Function?
+Difference Between Loss Function and Cost Function

 A loss function is for a single training example.
 It is also sometimes called an error function.
 A cost function, on the other hand, is the average loss over the entire training dataset.
 The optimization strategies aim at minimizing the cost function.

-Regression Loss Functions
+What Are Regression Loss Functions?

 You must be quite familiar with linear regression at this point.
 It deals with modeling a linear relationship between a dependent variable, Y, and several independent variables, X_i’s.
 Thus, we essentially fit a line in space on these variables.